 How to maintain your domestic heating oil tank

 Once you’ve installed your new tank and heating system, keeping them well maintained will ensure they are running as efficiently as possible.
 Doing this will help keep your costs down, as well as reducing the risk of breakdown.
 Any oil spills and leaks can have a detrimental impact on the environment, which can be extremely costly to fix.

 As the UK’s biggest heating oil supplier, we understand it’s important to give your tank some TLC.
 When you purchase a tank with us, we’ll ensure you have plenty of advice to make sure that it will last longer.

 How often should my oil tank be serviced?

 Your tank should be serviced once a year by an OFTEC registered engineer.
 In addition to its annual service, there are some simple checks you can do to make sure your tank is in good working order.
 Some signs you should look for include:

 - A stronger smell of oil

 In addition to this, you should also make sure that access to and around the tank is clear, as well as keeping vents and gauges protected from rainwater.

 Any old tank and pipework that is no longer in use should be decommissioned by a professional.
 Your technician should be able to remove your old tank upon installation of your new one, as well as any remaining pipework.
 If the pipework cannot be removed, it should be permanently capped to prevent further use.

-Now that you’ve installed your tank, you need to keep it running.
-Find out how much you could save when you order heating oil with Certas Energy.
+Once you’ve installed your new tank, you need to keep it running.
+Find out how much heating oil you should purchase for your household.